 Fifth Semester, 9 hours for students with a TAship or other University funding requiring full time enrollment; continuous enrollment for all others.
-Conduct dissertation research.

 Sixth Semester, 9 hours for students with a TAship or other University funding requiring full time enrollment; continuous enrollment for all others.
-Conduct dissertation research.

 Seventh Semester, 9 hours for students with a TAship or other University funding requiring full time enrollment; continuous enrollment for all others.

 Write the dissertation.